-There are a great many underwater delights to be discovered.
+There are a great many underwater delights.
 Sponge crabs and seahorses wind their ways amongst the beautiful corals, while barracudas, reef sharks, turtles, clams, rays and colourful sponges can also be found roaming the currents.

 Bunaken offers around 20 diving spots with trips costing around $35 per dive.
-Although the park mostly caters to intermediate and advanced divers, PADI Open Water courses are also available for around $375, and there are numerous diving operations scattered around the park.
+Although the park mostly caters to intermediate and advanced divers, PADI Open Water courses are also available for around $375.
+Numerous diving operations are scattered around the park.

 Snorkelling can typically be arranged at your resort, with rental of masks and fins costing about 60,000R for a couple of hours.

 Accommodation can be found attached to Bunaken’s dive resorts, with homestays and guest houses also available.
 A four-person bungalow costs 200,000R in the low season (October to May), but expect to pay much more in the high season (June to September).

 Visitors should be aware that Bunaken has a tropical climate, meaning the wet season from November to April brings frequent rain and greatly reduced underwater visibility.